The Mama Ayesha's Restaurant Presidential Mural: Karlisima

 Karla Rodas, a native of El Salvador, moved to Alexandria, Virginia with her family as a child.
-A graduate of Annandale High School and Washington University, she returned to the District to become one of the city's most well-known muralists.
+A graduate of Annandale High School and Washington University in St. Louis, she returned to the District to become one of the city's most well-known muralists.
 Her work is seen on the walls and in the collections of local establishments such as Famous Luigi's, Cafe Atlantico, and Wesley United Methodist Church, among others.

 Rodas provided this statement upon completion of the mural:

 The P.A.B.C. initiative (Public Art Building Communities), has allowed me to make a bridge between the community, the Restaurant Mama Ayesha’s, the arts and all the people who have made this mural a reality.
 This could not be done without the support of all the community and the help of the DC Commission and the Restaurant and all the entities who funded the project.
 I hope that this mural will become a teaching tool of the History of the Presidents for schools, children and the public in general.
 This is a gift to the City of Washington DC to celebrate this historical moment in American History and will remain open to the public to see for generations to come.
 This is fulfilling the idea that mural art is available for the public and for the masses.